 Electronically sign our standard signature documents:

-Language, Culture and Human Rights in Argentina offers students the opportunity to experience a different culture while immersing themselves in the Spanish language.
+Language, Culture and Human Rights in Argentina offers students the opportunity to experience a different culture in this vibrant multicultural city while immersing themselves in the Argentine Spanish language.
 Accordingly, the first learning outcome will be global awareness.
 Students will develop awareness of the social, political and economic situation of Argentina; they will increase their awareness of housing, employment, transportation health care, education, climate, and other realities beyond the U.S., and they will develop a better understanding of life styles different from those prevalent in the US.
 For students in languages, it is crucial to gain an international perspective of the target language, and to improve their critical thinking skills by observing “real life” situations.
 Language, Culture and Human Rights in Argentina offers students the chance to improve language competency in speaking, listening, reading and writing, engaging with natives in the language of study, and understanding the importance of language in societies and communities.
 Language, Culture and Human Rights in Argentina focuses on the rich tradition of the struggle for human rights in Argentina, which impacts personal growth.
 The interconnection of the academic and programatic features of Language, Culture and Human Rights in Argentina is geared at fostering independence, gaining self-confidence and self-awareness, and becoming global citizens.

 It is each student’s responsibility to independently determine if a visa is necessary for travel to any foreign countries visited on this program.
 Limited information may be provided by the ASU Study Abroad Office, your faculty director, and/or partner organizations/institutions.
 Where visas are required, failure to obtain a visa may result in your inability to participate and, ultimately, your withdrawal from the program, subject to the terms of the Study Abroad Withdrawal Policy.